-The CY7C1510JV18, CY7C1525JV18, CY7C1512JV18, and CY7C1514JV18 are synchronous pipelined Burst SRAMs with a read port and a write port.
+The CY7C1410JV18, CY7C1425JV18, CY7C1412JV18, and CY7C1414JV18 are synchronous pipelined Burst SRAMs with a read port and a write port.
 The read port is dedicated to read operations and the write port is dedicated to write operations.
 Data flows into the SRAM through the write port and flows out through the read port.
 These devices multiplex the address inputs to minimize the number of address pins required.
 By having separate read and write ports, the QDR-II completely eliminates the need to "turn-around" the data bus and avoids any possible data contention, thereby simplifying system design.
-Each access consists of two 8-bit data transfers in the case of CY7C1510JV18, two 9-bit data transfers in the case of CY7C1525JV18, two 18-bit data transfers in the case of CY7C1512JV18, and two 36-bit data transfers in the case of CY7C1514JV18 in one clock cycle.
+Each access consists of two 8-bit data transfers in the case of CY7C1410JV18, two 9-bit data transfers in the case of CY7C1412JV18, and two 36-bit data transfers in the case of CY7C1414JV18 in one clock cycle.

 This device operates with a read latency of one and half cycles when DOFF pin is tied HIGH.
-When DOFF pin is set LOW or connected to $V{SS}$ then the device behaves in QDR-I mode with a read latency of one clock cycle.
+When DOFF pin is set LOW or connected to V{SS} then the device behaves in QDR-I mode with a read latency of one clock cycle.

 Accesses for both ports are initiated on the rising edge of the positive input clock (K).
-All synchronous input timing is referenced from the rising edge of the input clocks (K and K) and all output timing is referenced to the output clocks (C and C, or K and K when in single clock mode).
+All synchronous input timing is referenced from the rising edge of the input clocks (K and \overline{K}) and all output timing is referenced to the rising edge of the output clocks (C and \overline{C} , or K and \overline{K} when in single clock mode).